Paul Hammersley heads fundraiser for the Northfield Community Partnership

 The charity provides help and support to over 10,000 local people a year by offering a range of vital services that provide opportunities to build lives, as well as organising local events throughout the year, including:

-Staff at Reynolds & Reynolds will also be participating in a dress down on Friday, 5th April by wearing casual clothes in exchange for a donation to help Paul raise more money for a great cause and support the local charity.
+Staff at Reynolds and Reynolds also participated in a dress down on Friday, 5th April by wearing casual clothes in exchange for a donation of £2 to help Paul raise even more money for such a great cause, and support this local charity.